mrak/stubby4node/README.md

     cd stubby4node
     cake build

+This will create the executable `stubby4node` in the root level of the project.

 ## Starting the Server(s)

 Some systems require you to `sudo` before running services on port 80